mesalock-linux/mesapy/rpython-verification/README.md

 Since there are still several unavoidable C code in the MesaPy's codebase, we seek to formally verify these code to guarantee their memory safety.
 These C code are located in RPython's translator/JIT backends and its libraries.
-We utilize three state-of-the-art verification tools -- [Seahorn](http://seahorn.github.io/blog/), [Smack](https://github.com/smackers/smack), and [TIS](https://trust-in-soft.com/) to
+To cross validate our verification results, We utilize three state-of-the-art verification tools -- [Seahorn](http://seahorn.github.io/blog/), [Smack](https://github.com/smackers/smack), and [TIS](https://trust-in-soft.com/) to